Interkarma/daggerfall-unity/README.md

 + Extensive mod support with an active creator community
 + Translation support via community mods

-# Where To Get Daggerfall Unity
+# Get Daggerfall Unity

+Daggerfall Unity requires a free copy of DOS Daggerfall to run.
+This provides all necessary game assets such as textures, 3D models, and sound effects.

 You can get a free copy of DOS Daggerfall from Steam and a free copy of Daggerfall Unity from the [Releases](https://github.com/Interkarma/daggerfall-unity/releases) page.
 Then simply unzip the latest version of Daggerfall Unity and point it to the DOS version.
 Daggerfall Unity will take care of everthing else.